Laser Vein Removal

 The blue veins may disappear immediately after treatment or fine, vein-like “scabs” may appear and then lift off or crumble away.
 Do not pick the skin

 The results will be complete by 3 weeks, when a second treatment may be necessary.
-Typically 1-3 treatments are advised.
+Typically 1-6 or more treatments are advised.

 Facial Redness: nearly always occurs, should resolve within a few days